ubermichael/nines-bundles/DublinCoreBundle/doc/index.md

-Nines Feedback Bundle
+Nines Blog Bundle
 =================

-The Nines Feedback Bundle provides a framework for including comments along with entities.
+The Nines Dublin Core Bundle provides a framework for associating [Dublin Core metadata][dcmi] with any entity.

 Installation
 ------------